system-transparency/stfe/doc/api.md

 key_hash=662ce093682280f8fbea9939abe02fdba1f0dc39594c832b411ddafcffb75b1d" | curl --data-binary @- localhost/st/v0/add-cosignature`

 ## Summary of log parameters
-- **Public key**: an Ed25519 verification key that can be used to verify the log's tree head signatures.
+- **Public key**: The Ed25519 verification key to be used for verifying tree head signatures.
-- **Log identifier**: the hashed public verification key using SHA256.
+- **Log identifier**: The public verification key `Public key` hashed using SHA256.
+- **Shard interval start**: The earliest time at which logging requests are accepted as the number of seconds since the UNIX epoch.
-- **Shard interval**: the time during which the log accepts logging requests.
-The shard interval's start and end are inclusive and expressed as the number of seconds since the UNIX epoch.
+- **Shard interval end**: The latest time at which logging requests are accepted as the number of seconds since the UNIX epoch.
-- **Base URL**: where the log can be reached over HTTP(S).
-It is the prefix before a version-0 specific endpoint.
+- **Base URL**: Where the log can be reached over HTTP(S).
+It is the prefix to be used to construct a version 0 specific endpoint.